vasavi168/docs/v2/sms-push-dlr.md

 The DLR Push API sends the delivery report of the sent message to the client’s Webhok URL using `POST` method. [create here](/webhooks)

 To request such delivery reports, first you need to create the Webhook in webhooks Section.
 Then you will get `id` for the webhook you created.

 `wehook_id` parameter in the API URL with any below mentioned replacable variables.

 #### Example Webhook Request to your server

 ```

   curl -X POST \
   https://www.domain.com/ack/receive \
   -H 'content-type: application/json' \
+  -H "Authorization: Bearer %token%", \
   -d '{
       "id": "b34e35ad-fe34-4a8b-977c-b21cd76cd7d6:1",
       "mobile": "918921269xxx",